 What is an FYI Course?
 FYI classes are inquiry guided learning classes intended specifically for first-year students at NC State who desire classes where they may be effectively guided to take more direct responsibility for their own learning.
 These classes feature small faculty/student ratios that encourage active learning opportunities; close relationship among students and professor; students working with a faculty member on important, timely topics; focused development of critical reading, writing, and discussion skills necessary for all college students.
 The classes are designed to facilitate the transition from high school- to mature university-level thinking.
+They are not designed for students with special tranisition needs--see the NCSU Summer Start program for help there.

 What requirement will taking an FYI course fulfill?
 FYI courses fulfill General Education Program requirements.